Butter Potato: Korea’s Popular Rest Stops Snack

 To many Koreans, butter potato is more than just a snack; it’s tied to childhood memories of long road trips with family.

 During major holidays like Chuseok or Lunar New Year, Korea’s highways used to become extremely congested.
 While roads have improved and fewer people travel back to their hometowns nowadays, it used to be common to drive over 10 hours to visit family.
-Along the way, families would stop at rest areas to rest, eat, and stretch.
+Along the way, families would stop at rest areas (or gas station) to rest, eat, and stretch.
 That’s how snacks like Butter Potato became part of the journey.
 For many, the taste of Butter Potato is nostalgic and brings back memories of time spent with loved ones.

 butter potato